Lind-Project/lind-docs/docs/RustPOSIX/Testing-and-Debugging.md

 If you meet `net device couldn't find` error, run the script `gen_netdevs.sh` and repeat.

+Use the Develop branch for the most up to date behavior, or Main for most stable.

 The RustPosix test suite majorly performs three kinds of tests

+BUG: There is a issue with how sockets are bound that requires waiting ~1 min between running tests for the kernel to let those addresses be bound to again.
+Either wait the required time or comment out networking_tests to avoid this error.

 1) #### File system tests